-I haven’t recovered from the flu yet and the only thing that is giving me comfort from the past 3 days is that super-hot bowl of chicken soup.
-I bet I am the only one right now here who could enjoy a hot soup in such a hot summer!
+Even though I haven’t recovered from the flu yet and the only thing that is giving me comfort from the past 3 days is that super-hot bowl of chicken soup, I could not wait longer to share this cabbage masala recipe.
+This recipe of curried cabbage is a part of our regular meals which is why I do not have to think a lot before writing down the recipe.

 - Shredded Cabbage – 6 cups, firmly packed